 Chef David Nelson on Culinary Arts Schools

 I am happy to say I am a friend of Chef David Nelson.
-He had already done a lot for culinary junkies both professional and novice with his previous web site, Chef2Chef, but now he is giving back to that same community with his new Chefs4Students.org (no longer active) culinary foundation.
+He had already done a lot for culinary junkies, both professional and novice, with his previous website, Chef2Chef.
+Still, he is giving back to that same community with his new Chefs4Students.org (no longer active) culinary foundation.

-By raising money for culinary grants presented to culinary students around the world to help fund their education, Chef Nelson and his support team are giving these students the opportunity to stay in school and earn a degree.
-I am pleased to say that this April there will be a Reluctant Gourmet Culinary Grant presented to one of these students.
-More on that later.
+By raising money for culinary grants presented to culinary students worldwide to help fund their education, Chef Nelson and his support team allow these students to stay in school and earn a degree.
+I am pleased to say that this April, a Reluctant Gourmet Culinary Grant will be presented to one of these students.
+I'll talk about that later.

-I interviewed Chef Nelson at my Novice2Pro page and I highly encourage you to read his first interview.
-As a follow up, I wanted to learn from David about his own culinary school experience, what prospective culinary students should be thinking about before applying and more about Chef4Students.org and how someone interested in a culinary grant can apply.
+I interviewed Chef Nelson on my Novice2Pro page, and I highly encourage you to read his first interview.
+As a follow-up, I wanted to learn from David about his culinary school experience, what prospective culinary students should think about before applying, and more about Chef4Students.org and how someone interested in a culinary grant can apply.

 Follow up Interview with Chef David Nelson:

-How did you decide on Johnson & Wales?
+How did you decide on Johnson & Wales University?
 (Location, reputation, cost?)

-All of the above really.
+All of the above.
 I was from New Hampshire and was familiar with Rhode Island as I attended a private Catholic school there in my youth.
-Johnson & Wales University had and still has a great reputation and I was convinced it was the school for me.
+Johnson & Wales University had an excellent reputation, and I was convinced it was the school for me.

-One of my best high school friends and cooking buddies was attending there as well.
-We cooked together for years before and after attending J&W. He got out of the business and went on to become a restaurant equipment salesman years later and is still doing that to this day.
+One of my best high school friends and cooking buddies also attended there.
+We cooked together for years before and after attending J&W. He got out of the business and became a restaurant equipment salesman years later and is still doing that to this day.

 Did you compare it to other schools?

 Not really.
-That was in the late 70’s and Johnson and Wales and the Culinary Institute of America were my only options, as they were close to home.
-I think I was afraid of New York and the city.
-I wasn’t aware of many other options as I recall.
+That was in the late 70s and Johnson and Wales and the Culinary Institute of America were my only options, as they were close to home.
+I was afraid of New York and the city.
+I wasn’t aware of many other options, as I recall.
 We didn’t have the tools we do now to gather information.
-Pocket calculators were pretty high tech back then if I remember.
+Pocket calculators were pretty high-tech back then, if I remember.

 What were you looking for in a culinary arts school?

 For me…confirmation.
-I knew I enjoyed cooking and I had quite a bit of experience for a young guy.
+I knew I enjoyed cooking and had quite a bit of experience for a young guy.
 I needed to submerge myself in it for a while to confirm that it was my direction in life.
 I needed to solidify my passion for the business in my own mind.
-I did that quickly and hit the ground running after I left the school.
+I did that quickly and hit the ground running after leaving school.

 What advice would you give a high school student interested in going to culinary school?